We understand the passion that music lovers have and we’re a major creator of TV and online video formats that understand this obsession.

 We also produced two highlights shows of the very best music from the 10th anniversary edition of Latitude.
 Bands included Noel Gallagher and High Flying Birds, Alt-J, Manic Street preachers, Badly Drawn Boy, The Vaccines, Public Service Broadcasting.

-The second series features big name DJs playing in amazing locations from disused garages to pizza shops as they show what they can do in front of a live party crowd.
+The second series in 2017 featured big name DJs playing in amazing locations from disused garages to pizza shops as they show what they can do in front of a live party crowd.
 The series culminated with Pete Tong playing with The Heritage Orchestra at Destino in Ibiza.

 The online content strategy to support the show runs all year round and also included a new-music blog, creating extended mixtapes for Mixcloud, curated Spotify playlists and content across other social platforms.